effector/effector/docs-site/docs/api/effector/combine.md

 ---
-id: combine
 title: combine
+lang: en-US
 ---

+# combine

 This method allows you to get state from each passed store and **combine** it to single value and save to single store, that updates every time like each passed store.

-:::info Caution
+::: warning Caution
 Combine returns not just a common store.
-Instead, it returns [DerivedStore](docs/api/effector/Store.md#derived-store), it cannot be modified by the events or used as `target` in [`sample`](docs/api/effector/sample.md).
+Instead, it returns [DerivedStore](/api/effector/Store.md#derived-store), it cannot be modified by the events or used as `target` in [`sample`](/api/effector/sample.md).
 :::

 ## `combine(...stores, fn)`